ltw-webdev-4/ecommerce-ux/README.md

 4. Sitemap
 5. Visual design: type, colours, sample components (buttons, cards, etc.)
-6. Wireframes: home page, inside page, application form page
-  <br>*These should be high-fidelity with some real text—paper is okay but use rulers*
-  <br>These are the pages we’ll eventually code
+6. Wireframes: home page, inside page, application form page *These should be high-fidelity with some real text—paper is okay but use rulers* These are the pages we’ll eventually code

 ---